-A divorce requires couples to divide their assets, including their financial assets.
+A divorce usually involves couples dividing their assets, including their financial assets.
 While you are dealing with huge life changes, you are also dealing with a huge financial transaction – often the largest one in your life.

-In law, we call this process equitable distribution.
-The goal of the Court in equitable distribution is to provide a fair (“equitable”), though not necessarily equal division of assets at the end of a marriage.
+In the law, we call this process equitable distribution.
+The goal of the Court in equitable distribution is to provide a fair (“equitable”), though not necessarily equal, division of assets at the end of a marriage.

 Below, our Virginia divorce attorneys at Slovensky Law explain the steps we take, along with the court, to divide your assets.
 We believe that if you understand the three-step process, you will have a better case outcome.